ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 })(7); // Pass 7 as parameter
 ```

 `innerFunction` is closure which is defined inside `outerFunction` and has access to all variable which is declared and defined in outerFunction scope.
-In addition to this function defined inside function as closure has access to variable which is declared in `global namespace`.
+In addition to this function defined inside the function as closure has access to the variable which is declared in `global namespace`.

 Output of above code would be: